nguyengiahuy01/currency-frontend/README.md

 ## the data

-Please use https://currencylayer.com/ to retrieve raw currency data, and please utilize the official client library (https://www.npmjs.com/package/@apilayer/currencylayer).
+Please use https://currencylayer.com/ to retrieve raw currency data, and please utilize the client library provided here: (https://www.npmjs.com/package/currencylayer-client).

 ## your stack